exercism/v3/languages/rust/concepts/structs/about.md

   As in tuple structs, fields are accessed by unpacking or by numeric index.

 - Anonymous structs are, as the name suggests, anonymous, but with named fields.
-You may be familiar with them from other languages, such as go or Java.
+You may be familiar with them from other languages, such as Go or Java.
 They do not exist in Rust; it is considered idiomatic to use a tuple instead.

 # Zero Sized Types